iainquayle/birch/construct.md

 ## overview

 Very minimalistic functional language, with goals of supporting full ctr and rtc metaprogramming.

+The overall goal of the language is to make a typed lambda calculus, with syntaxtic sugar for the common patterns such as booleans, church products/tuples, and church sums/either or types and common data types.
+By following the lambda calculus, and keeping the language as simple as possible, the programmer does not need to spend time considering what is the best language construct to use, but instead how best to solve the problem at hand.

 The main points of note are:

 - Immutability all the time